Collisional and radiative energy loss in small systems: Introduction

 \section{Introduction}

-Due to their sensitivity to final state in-medium effects, hard probes, including jets and leading hadrons, are a crucial component of the heavy-ion program at RHIC and LHC.
+Due to their sensitivity to final state in-medium effects, hard probes, including jets and leading hadrons, are a crucial component of the heavy-ion program at the BNL Relativistic Heavy Ion Collider (RHIC) and the CERN Large Hadron Collider (LHC).
 One of the most useful hard probe observables is the nuclear modification factor $R_{AA}$, which captures the amount of in-medium energy loss suffered by high-$p_T$ partons.
 A measured $R_{AA} \sim 0.2$ for leading hadrons \cite{PHENIX:2001hpc, STAR:2002ggv} in central \coll{Au}{Au} collisions at RHIC---when compared to the photon $R_{AA} \simeq 1$ in the same collision \cite{PHENIX:2005yls}---is strong evidence of medium modifications to the hadron spectra.
 When one contrasts this large suppression with $R_{dA} \simeq 1$ of pions produced in minimum bias \coll{d}{Au} collisions \cite{PHENIX:2003qdw, STAR:2003pjh} and the independence of the $R_{AA}$ on the final state light hadron mass in \coll{Au}{Au} collisions \cite{PHENIX:2006mhb}, one is driven to conclude that the modification of the spectrum is due primarily to final state partonic energy loss.
 Various semi-classical perturbative Quantum Chromodynamics (pQCD) models, which make different sets of approximations, have been successful in making qualitative predictions for the energy loss of hard probes in \coll{A}{A} collisions \cite{Dainese:2004te, Schenke:2009gb, Wicks:2005gt, Horowitz:2012cf}.